 - What are the requirements of this major/minor?

 - How does this major/minor fit my career goals for after graduation?
-What of careers do graduates of this program typically pursue?
+What kind of careers do graduates of this program typically pursue?

 To gather information on each major/minor so you can address these questions, review each program’s website fully.
 You might then develop a list of questions and interview faculty, current students, and alumni of the majors/minors you’re considering.